boltlabs-inc/zip-spec/zip-bolt-support.rst

 -------------
 The funding transaction is by default funded by only one participant, the customer.
 It could also be funded by the merchant.

-This transaction has (up to 2) shielded inputs and 1 output to a 2-of-2 shielded address with the merchant public key:
+This transaction has (up to 2) shielded inputs and 1 output to a 2-of-2 shielded address with the merchant public key.
+If an ``vBoltDescription`` field is added, then we could use it to store the channel parameters and the channel token for opening the channel.

-[TODO: add approx funding tx example here. ]

 3.3 Initial Wallet Commitment
 -------------
-**TODO**: explain at a high-level how this would work -- add questions
+The initial wallet commitment will spend from the shielded address to two outputs: a P2SH output (for customer) and P2PKH (for merchant).
+The first output pays the customer with a timelock (or merchant with a revocation token) and the second output allows the merchant to spend immediately.
+It is not clear to us whether it will be possible to encumber the outputs of shielded outputs directly.
+We would appreciate feedback on the possibilities with commitment transactions as shielded transactions.

 3.4.
 Channel Closing
 -------------
-**TODO**: explain at a high-level how this would work -- add questions
+The channel closing consists of broadcasting the most recent commitment transaction and requires that the customer presents the closing token necessary to claim the funds.

 4. Bitcoin Compatible: Using T-address and Scripting Opcodes
 -------------